-The salary costs of backfilling salaried medical staff who provide approved outreach services will be covered.
-Any claims made against the MBS by salaried health professionals for outreach services supported under the MOICDP would render void any claim to cover backfilling costs.
+The fund will cover the salary costs of backfilling salaried medical staff who provide approved outreach services.
+Any claims made against the MBS by salaried health professionals for outreach services supported under the Fund would render void any claim to cover backfilling costs.